newcleo-dev-team/glow/README.rst

 Acknowledgements
 ----------------

-|newcleo| is thankful to prof. Alain Hébert and the whole *DRAGON5* development
+|newcleo| is thankful to Professor Alain Hébert and the entire *DRAGON5*
-team of the **Polytechnique of Montreal** for their constant support.
+development team at the **Polytechnique of Montreal**, Canada, for their constant support.